KNU-BrainAI/knu-brainai.github.io/_pages/home.md

   </a>
 </div>

-We investigate artificial intelligence (AI) to understand the Brain.
-In particular, we develop novel machine & deep learning algorithms based on underlying mechanisms of brain functions and apply state-of-the-art machine & deep learning algorithms to neurophyiolsogical data recorded from the brain.
-We are also interested in natural language processing, medical image processing using deep learning models. (see our [Research](research)).

 We are grateful for funding from Kyungpook National University (KNU), National Reserach Foundation of Korea (NRF), and National Institutes of Health (NIH).